Stop doing crunches and sit-ups. You may be causing more harm than good. And besides, they’re not the best core strengthening exercises anyway.

 The Most Important Core Muscle You Don’t Know About

-Most people have a tough time properly engaging this area.
-Here’s a simple way to think about it:
+Most people struggle to engage the TrA.
+Here’s a simple way to do it:

-- The key here is to not hold your breath.
-You should be able to carry a conversation while engaging this muscle.
+- Don’t hold your breath.
+You should be able to carry on a conversation while engaging this muscle.

 For more stories tailored specifically for fitness professionals, subscribe to the PTDC newsletter below.
 It’s FREE and you’ll get best fitness industry advice—from training techniques to coaching skills to marketing and business—delivered straight to your inbox every week.

-Think about it: when you perform biceps curls, you can literally see your biceps muscle contract and shorten.
-The next day, you’re used to that sore feeling of the muscle being worked the previous day.
-Your biceps muscle is also slightly shortened and prefers this position as opposed to being stretched or elongated.
+Think about it: When you perform biceps curls, you can literally see your biceps contract and shorten.
+The muscle prefers a slightly shortened position, as opposed to being stretched or elongated.

-Why wouldn’t your core muscles on the anterior portion of your body act the same way?
+Why wouldn’t your anterior core muscles act the same way?
 Muscles are muscles.
 They stretch and shorten.
-They “react.”
-That’s it.
-It’s that simple.

 All the muscles in your core and lumbopelvic hip complex work in tandem to provide protection for your spine, specifically at the lumbar segments in your vertebral column.
-Most notably, these areas protect your spine during movements in the form of: anti-rotation, anti-flexion and anti-extension.
+Most notably, these areas protect your spine by resisting rotation, flexion, and extension.

-First, you’ll want to organize your spine and find a posture that feels best for your body.
-These two areas are very important if your goal is to achieve a strong core that functions well.
+Your first goal is to organize your spine and find a posture that feels best for your body.

-Next, your goal should be to achieve proper core stability.
-If you can stabilize the muscles in your core in the presence of change (i.e., movement), than you’ll achieve a greater level of health and a happier lower back.
+Your next goal is to achieve proper core stability.
+If you can stabilize the muscles in your core in the presence of movement, you’ll have a healthier and happier lower back.

 –> READ MORE: Planks: The Magic Sauce to Fix Hip Tightness